Things to be aware of with regard European Caravans (continued)

 About the caravan chassis construction

-The ALKO chassis is not welded (for build convenience), it is made up of multiple interchangeable galvanized pressed steel components all bolted together.
+The ALKO chassis is not welded (for build convenience); it is made up of multiple interchangeable galvanized pressed steel components that are all bolted together.
 The design is very versatile enabling manufacturers to use the same axle for a variety of models.

-The key to the strength of this design is that the internal cabinetry acts as bulkheads, holding the floor, the walls and, the roof together, if there is any flex in the chassis (and in this case, I am thinking if the tow hitch), the forces are transferred through the entire vehicle.
+The key to the strength of this design is that the internal cabinetry acts as bulkheads, holding the floor, the walls, and the roof together.
+If there is any flex in the chassis (and in this case, I am thinking of the tow hitch), the forces are transferred through the entire vehicle.

 The tow hitch

-The tow hitch and components attached to it are subject to the greatest forces within the caravan.
+The tow hitch and components attached to it are subject to the most significant forces within the caravan.

 As the tow vehicle accelerates, decelerates, and turns in different directions, these forces are transferred via the front bulkhead (the one inside the gas locker) to the rest of the caravan by way of the floor and sidewalls.
-The front bulkhead is therefore an area that is most likely to start moving, to check if your front bulkhead has movement, ensure that the 4 outer steadies are lifted off the ground, and only the jockey wheel is down, or the caravan is attached to the tow vehicle.
-Open the gas locker and look where the bulkhead meets the sidewalls, get someone else to move the caravan up and down using the front wall handles, if there is only the slightest bit of movement at the bulkhead to wall connection then your problems have already started.
+The front bulkhead is, therefore, an area that is most likely to start moving.
+To check if your front bulkhead has movement, ensure the four outer steadies are lifted off the ground, and only the jockey wheel is down, or the caravan is attached to the tow vehicle.
+Open the gas locker and look where the bulkhead meets the sidewalls; get someone else to move the caravan up and down using the front wall handles; if there is only the slightest bit of movement at the bulkhead-to-wall connection, then your problems have already started.

 If there is movement, don't despair

-The vehicle can be repaired, we can find the source of the problem, fix it and then set the chassis back to factory settings and reattach the walls to the bulkheads which will stiffen up the vehicle as original
+The vehicle can be repaired; we can find the source of the problem, fix it, and then set the chassis back to factory settings and reattach the walls to the bulkheads, which will stiffen up the vehicle as the original.

 Conclusion